Manage email effectively and be more productive.

 One strategy you can use is to check email only at set points during the day.
 For instance, you may decide that you'll only check your email first thing in the morning, before lunch, and at the end of the day.

 Here, it helps to set your email software to "receive" messages only at certain times, so that you're not distracted by incoming messages.
-If you can't do this, at least make sure that audible and visual alerts are turned off.
+If you can't do this, at least make sure that you turn off audible and visual alerts.

 You can also reserve time to read and respond to email after a long period of focused work, or at the time of day when your energy and creativity are at their lowest (this means that you can do higher value work at other times).
 Our article, Is This a Morning Task? will help you identify when you're feeling least energetic, so that you can schedule time appropriately.